 The non-trade amounts due from subsidiaries are unsecured, interest-free and repayable on demand.

 Credit and market risk, and impairment losses

-The Group and the Company's exposure to credit and currency risks, and impairment losses for trade and other receivables, excluding prepayments and construction contract in progress, are disclosed in note 24.
+The Group and the Company's exposure to credit and currency risks, and impairment losses for loans and receivables are disclosed in note 24.

 11 CASH AND CASH EQUIVALENTS